-The HD9010TM will accept SMPTE 292M (1.5 Gb/s) high definition serial digital video.
 The HD9010TM generators can be slaved to incoming LTC or ATC or can be set to free run.
 The generators may also be momentarily synchronized to one of the readers, and then it continues to increment normally regardless of the reader code.
 The second LTC output normally follows the primary output, however the two generators can be operated at different frame rates to supply both 24Fps and 30Fps time code when shooting in a 1080p/24 environment.

-The high-resolution character inserter provides independently positionable windows to show time and user bits for the generator and readers simultaneously.
+The high-resolution character inserter provides independently positional windows to show time and user bits for the generator and readers simultaneously.
 The choice of white or black characters with or without contrasting background mask is available.